 in bid documents, requests for proposals, contract announcements or advertisements

 or otherwise in writing of the goals established on State contracts.
 University campuses

 shall provide an electronic link to the NYS or official current list of certified

 minority- and women-owned business enterprises to each prospective contractor.
 In

 determining what goals are appropriate in relation to a particular State contract,

 the MWBE Program Coordinator must give consideration to the following factors:

 the contract and subcontract scope of work;

-to perform the State contract work, and their availability in the region of contract
+directory to perform the State contract work, and their availability in the region

 the total dollar value of the work required by the State contracts, in relation